 The first step is to find a channel you should focus your effort on for social media.
-Which social media platforms you choose for connecting with your audience depends on the type of law you practice.
+Which social media platform you choose for connecting with your audience depends on the type of law you practice.
 We recommend a specific set of platforms to each of our clients.
 For example, a divorce lawyer offers a business-to-client service, which makes Facebook a much better choice than LinkedIn.
 However, if your law firm provides legal counsel to small businesses LinkedIn would be the platform to focus on for B2B.
 Typically, legal social media is best done on Facebook, LinkedIn, and Instagram, though you could also be utilizing YouTube if you have the capability to provide consistent and relevant video content and build credibility through it.
 If you’re thinking that you have more important things to do, consider the fact that your competitors are probably already on YouTube.

 Speaking of videos, according to marketing industry influencer Krista Neher, the human brain can process images up to 60,000 times faster than words.
 That means you can convey the same message in a 30-second video as you can in a 30-page e-book.
 Which one do you think your distracted prospects are more likely to engage with?

 And what about TikTok?
-While you may think TikTok has no place in marketing your law firm, even the zany video-based social media app has its place in the real of law firm marketing.
+While you may think TikTok has no place in marketing your law firm, even the zany video-based social media app has its place in the reality of law firm marketing.
 In fact, some very compelling examples can be found here.

 The bottom line is that, whichever platform you choose, you can use the social network to connect with and help solve problems in people’s daily lives.